veillette/physics-book/contents/ch20Current.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
 A 14-gauge copper wire has a diameter of 1.628 mm.
 What magnitude current flows when the drift velocity is 1.00 mm/s?
-(See above example on [[link]](#fs-id2616778) for useful information.)
+(See above example on [[Example 3]](#Example3) for useful information.)

 </div>
 </div>